 The Professional Disc Golf Association (PDGA) states that players don’t have to mark their lie every time, except for a few exceptions.

-If the disc goes out of bounds, the player has to mark their lie.
-If the position where the previous throw lands has to be moved due to a rule, the player has to mark their position.
-Aside from these two exceptions, players are not required to mark their lie and you can likely play a tournament round without a mini if you need to.
+If the disc goes out of bounds, the player must mark their lie.
+If the position where the previous throw landed has to be moved due to a rule, the player must also mark their position.
+Apart from these two exceptions, players are not required to mark their lie, and you can likely play a tournament round without a mini marker disc if necessary.

 Are There Benefits to Using Mini Disc Golf Markers?